 Pair clients up.
 Station 1 might be medicine ball chest passes, Station 2 could be resistance band sprints, and build as many stations as needed.
 Rotate every two minutes.

-Make sure to track progress with check-ins between sessions and help increase client accountability.
+Make sure to track progress with check-ins between sessions to maintain accountability and monitor individual progress within the group.

-The bread-and-butter of group training.
-Timed circuits keep energy high and make coaching easier.
+Timed stations are the backbone of group training.
+They keep energy high and make coaching easier.

 How it works: